Combining Rational maps and Kleinian groups via orbit equivalence: Introduction

+By the Bers density theorem \cite{minsky-elc2} due to Brock-Canary-Minsky, a finitely generated, non-elementary Kleinian group admits a simply connected invariant component in its domain of discontinuity if and only if it lies in the Bers slice closure of a Fuchsian lattice (in the classical literature, such groups were called $B$-groups, see \cite{maskit}).

+{\emph{The rational dynamics side of the dictionary-Bers rational maps:}} In the complex dynamics world, the analogous objects are rational maps with a simply connected completely invariant Fatou component.
+We shall henceforth call a rational map with the above property a {\bf Bers rational map}.
+It follows from the standard classification of Fatou components of rational maps that a completely invariant Fatou component of a Bers rational map is the basin of attraction of a (super)attracting or parabolic fixed point.

+Prototypical examples of Bers rational maps are given by complex polynomials with connected Julia sets.
 A polynomial is said to be \emph{hyperbolic} if each of its critical points converges to an attracting cycle under forward iteration.
 The set of all hyperbolic polynomials (of a given degree) is open in the parameter space.
 A connected component of degree $d$ hyperbolic polynomials is called a \emph{hyperbolic component} in the parameter space of degree $d$ polynomials.
 The hyperbolic component of degree $d$ polynomials containing the map $z^d$ is called the \emph{principal hyperbolic component}, and is denoted by $\mathcal{H}_d$.
-The Julia set of each map in $\mathcal{H}_d$ is a quasicircle, and the Julia dynamics of such a map is quasiconformally conjugate to the action of $z^d$ on $\bS^1$.
-Thus, the principal hyperbolic component can be thought of as an analog of the Bers slices in the polynomial dynamics world.
+The Julia set of each map in $\mathcal{H}_d$ is a quasicircle, and the Julia dynamics of such a map is quasisymmetrically conjugate to the action of $z^d$ on $\bS^1$.
+Thus, principal hyperbolic components can be thought of as an analog of Bers slices in the polynomial dynamics world.

-A complex polynomial with a connected Julia set has a simply connected, completely invariant Fatou component; namely, the basin of attraction of the fixed point at infinity.
-Similarly, the domain of discontinuity of a Kleinian group, that lies on the Bers slice closure of a Fuchsian group, has a simply connected, completely invariant component.
-In this sense, polynomials with connected Julia sets correspond to Bers slice closure groups in the Sullivan dictionary (compare \cite[Table~1.1]{ctm-renorm}).
-Thus, Fatou's Question \ref{qn-fatou} can be roughly reformulated as follows.
+In this paper, we set up a framework (See Sections \ref{mateable_gen_subsec} and \ref{mat_def_subsec} for details) that allows one to potentially combine the actions of Kleinian groups in Bers slice closures with the dynamics of Bers rational maps, and focus on a reformulation of Fatou's Question \ref{qn-fatou} in the following case.

-\begin{qn} Are there `dynamically natural' homeomorphisms between connected Julia sets of complex polynomials and limit sets of Kleinian groups in the closure of a Bers slice?
-Further, can such a dynamically natural homeomorphism be used to complex analytically combine (or mate) the dynamics of a complex polynomial with that of a Kleinian group along the lines of Douady and Hubbard \cite{douady-mating}? \end{qn}
+\begin{qn} Are there `dynamically natural' homeomorphisms between Julia sets of Bers rational maps and limit sets of Kleinian groups in the closure of a Bers slice?
+Further, can such a dynamically natural homeomorphism be used to complex analytically combine (or mate) the dynamics of a Bers rational map with that of a Kleinian group along the lines of Douady and Hubbard \cite{douady-mating}?
+What is the parameter space of such matings? \end{qn}